Traditional innovation scouting (yes, it’s an oxymoron)

 When it’s not done on a self-service or opportunistic basis, companies use the following three means for their startup scouting activities:

 Whichever of these methods is used, opportunities are being missed.
 New technologies like machine learning, NLP and cutting-edge data science techniques are almost non-existent in that business.
-In the startup area (which is increasingly chaotic, worldwide, too fertile and noisy), a new approach to scouting startups would involve personalisation, context and networks that can be tapped with artificial intelligence.
+In the startup area (which is increasingly chaotic, worldwide, too fertile, and noisy), a new approach to scouting startups would involve personalization, context, and networks that can be tapped with artificial intelligence.
 That’s what Novable is doing.